ezequiel-g/ElevatorSystem/README.md

 * GET /elevators
     * Returns a list of elevators
 * PUT /elevators/{id}/load/{floorNumber}?weight=300
-    * Simulate adding weight to the elevatorCar, if accumulation of added weight exceed limit, it will stop engine and start alarm
+    * Simulate adding weight to the Elevator Cabin, if accumulation of added weight exceed limit, it will stop engine and start alarm
-        * Negative weight will simulate removing weight from elevatorCar
+        * Negative weight will simulate removing weight from Elevator Cabin
 * PUT /elevators/{id}/call/{floorNumber}
-    * Simulate calling the elevator from a floor.
-Once the elevateCar reach the floor it can be loaded.
+    * Simulate calling the Elevator Cabin from a floor.
+Once the Elevator Cabin reach the floor it can be loaded.
-* PUT /elevators/{id}/destination/{floorNumber}?keycard=keycar1
+* PUT /elevators/{id}/destination/{floorNumber}?keycard=keycard1
-    * Simulate choosing floor to go to from into the elevatorCar a keycard may be required in public elevator
+    * Simulate choosing floor to go to from into the Elevator Cabin a keycard may be required in public elevator
-* PUT /elevators/{id}/move/
+* PUT /elevators/{id}/move
-    * Simulate elevatorCar moving between floors, depending on calls and destinations
+    * Simulate Elevator Cabin moving between floors, depending on calls and destinations